9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 The downside is that VS Code is a general purpose editor, not a dedicated XML IDE.
 You won't get visual schema designers, built in XSLT debuggers, or some of the specialized features that tools like Oxygen or XMLSpy provide.
 But for 90% of XML editing tasks, VS Code with the Red Hat extension handles everything you need.

-Download: Download VS Code - Free and open source
+Download: VS Code.
+Free and open source.

-2. Notepad++ with XML Tools Plugin
+2. Notepad with XML Tools Plugin

-Notepad++ is probably already on your Windows machine, and with the XML Tools plugin, it becomes a very capable XML editor.
+Notepad is probably already on your Windows machine, and with the XML Tools plugin, it becomes a very capable XML editor.
 The combination gives you exactly what most people need without any bloat.

 The XML Tools plugin adds auto formatting (turning a single line XML blob into readable, properly indented content), tag matching, XPath evaluation, and validation against DTD schemas.
 Go to Plugins > Plugins Admin, search for XML Tools, install it, and you're done.
-The plugin integrates cleanly into Notepad++ and adds a dedicated menu for all its XML functions.
+The plugin integrates cleanly into Notepad and adds a dedicated menu for all its XML functions.

 The limitations are real but understandable for a text editor plugin.
 You don't get XSD based validation (only DTD), there's no tree view, and auto completion isn't schema aware.
 For complex XML development with strict schema requirements, you'll want something more capable.
-But for editing config files, formatting XML payloads, quick validation, and XPath queries, Notepad++ with XML Tools is fast and reliable.
+But for editing config files, formatting XML payloads, quick validation, and XPath queries, Notepad with XML Tools is fast and reliable.

 3. XML Notepad by Microsoft